Aleurites moluccanus: Toxicity

+Because the seeds contain saponin, phorbol, and toxalbumins, they are mildly toxic when raw, inducing a laxative effect.
+Heat treatment reduces the toxicity of the protein component.

 Uses

-Both the nut and the oil that can be extracted from it are used.
+Culinary

 While mildly toxic when raw, the nut is appreciated in many cultures once cooked or toasted.
 In Indonesian and Malaysian cuisine, it is commonly used in curries, and on the Indonesian island of Java, it is used to make a thick sauce that is eaten with vegetables and rice.